 4. Asthma: Often the final stage of the sequence, appearing as airway hyperreactivity becomes established.

-Recent evidence suggests (Reference 1 ) (Reference 2) that eosinophilic esophagitis (EoE) is also a manifestation of the allergic march.
+Recent evidence suggests (Reference 1 ) (Reference 2) that eosinophilic esophagitis (EoE), an inflammatory disease that leads to chronic inflammation of the esophagus, is also a manifestation of the allergic march.

 Common features of diseases that comprise the allergic march include: